whiprandolph/bestseller/Part 3 - The Deepest Revolution/17 - Build Spiritual Strength with Others.md

 So commit to that path of deep spiritual growth with other people.
 Expect that mistakes will happen, and learn to grow from them and forgive.
 And when necessary, learn to hold healthy boundaries too so that, one way or another, selfishness will not take hold in your healthy community.

-#### Building a Healthy Nation is Hard -- But This is Who We Really Are
+### Building a Healthy Nation is Hard -- But This is Who We Really Are

 Building a healthy nation is challenging.
 In unhealthy nations, we have a way of life that encourages superficiality, ineffective political movements, division, deceit, and selfishness.
 Many people learn to feel helpless or not care about anything, as their society seems so sick and there's no clear path of deep change.

 It would be hard enough to grow up surrounded by these hurtful qualities and then embrace a way of life based on integrity, generosity, and deep connection instead.
 It becomes immensely harder when authorities sabotage solidarity, train people for obedience, spread lies, murder spiritual leaders, abuse children, and keep people in poverty.

-The Zapatistas showed that the path to freedom will be difficult and dangerous, yet every one of them chose to walk it so they could escape this terrible way of life and create a healthy nation instead.
+The Zapatistas showed that the path to freedom may be difficult and dangerous, yet every one of them chose to walk it so they could escape this terrible way of life and create a healthy nation instead.
 And you could walk a similar path.

 With strong relationships in place and steady spirital strength, you and your friends may eventually be ready to address difficult questions, such as how to build or acquire the needed weapons for self-defense, and how to organize the communities so that the nation can effectively protect itself.
-The Zapatistas offer a concrete model for anyone willing to read their publications.[xxx-zapatistas]**
+The Zapatistas offer a concrete model for anyone willing to read their publications.[xxx-zapatista archive]**

 Every person in every unhealthy nation has ancestors who lived in healthy nations sometime in the past.
 For some it was only years or decades ago, for many others it's been centuries or millennia.
 Those ancestors enjoyed a way of life based on the three core spiritual practices, where every moment and every relationship was meaningful, life was full of joyful gratitude, and people gave their deepest love as a normal way of life without holding back.**